31 Facts for the 31 Days of Hepatitis Awareness Month!

 - The most common genotype in the US and Europe is Genotype 1.

-- Fatigue is the most common HCV symptom.
+- Fatigue is the most common hepatitis C symptom.

-- Depression is one of the most common emotional complications associated with HCV.
+- Depression and anxiety are two of the most common mental health complications associated with hepatitis C.

-There’s so much to understand about Hepatitis C beyond what we have in our list, so we hope you will continue to be a part of our community and stay up to date with all things Hep C!
+There’s so much to understand about hepatitis C, so we hope you will continue to be a part of our community and stay up-to-date with all things hep C!